mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 >> This fellow has broken down quite a bit.
 He’s dragging in other people.

-I think [Shakyamuni Buddha](glossary#shakyamuni-buddha) lived for 80 years, and [Jōshū Zen Master](glossary#jōshū-jūshin) lived for 120 years – but sooner or later, wherever they are, when the time comes, they have to die.
+I think [Shakyamuni Buddha](glossary#shakyamuni-buddha) lived for 80 years, and [Jōshū Zen Master](glossary#jōshū-jūshin) lived for 120 years.
+But sooner or later, [whoever] they are, when the time comes, they have to die.
 But the question is, why is it that they have to die?
-They dwell in [nirvana](glossary#nirvana) and the truth, eternity – if it is true, why is it that they have to die?
+They dwell in [nirvana](glossary#nirvana) and the truth, eternity; if it is true, why is it that they have to die?

 [Dogen Zenji](glossary#dogen) died when he was 53 years old.
 But this is really [Buddha](glossary#buddha)’s compassion.
 Whoever you are, an enlightened person or unenlightened person, you have to die when the time comes.
 This is Buddha’s compassion, because if you live in a paradise where it is not necessary for you to die, I don’t think that is human life.
-I don’t think [in that situation] you can enlighten [yourself] while [in the] stream of consciousness, the stream of time and space, whatever it is, because you can live for so long without becoming old.
+I don’t think [in that situation] you can enlighten [yourself] while [in the] stream of consciousness, in the stream of time and space, whatever it is, because you can live for so long without becoming old.

 When you want to get something in paradise, you can get it immediately, without suffering.
-There are no desires, because always you can satisfy yourself; if you can satisfy yourself, there is no need for desires.
+There are no desires, because always you can satisfy yourself, [and] if you can satisfy yourself, there is no need for desires.
 Before you say “I want to get this,” already it appears.
-So there are no desires, if you can satisfy yourself always without suffering.

-So, no sense of time, no sense of stream of consciousness, no sense of impermanence: this is not the human world.
-At that time, you cannot know, you cannot enlighten [yourself]; you cannot have any chance to attain [enlightenment](glossary#enlightenment).
+So, [there is] no sense of time, no sense of stream of consciousness, no sense of impermanence.
+This is not the human world.
+At that time, you cannot have any chance to attain [enlightenment](glossary#enlightenment).

 Of course, Buddha Shakyamuni can dwell in nirvana, eternity.
 But when the time comes, he has to die.
 This is Buddha’s compassion, in order to guide other people to attain enlightenment.
 Because the truth is not something which Buddha Shakyamuni gives to you, but [something] which each of us individually gets a taste of, directly from the truth as it is.
-For this point, you cannot always go to a teacher who exists forever.
+From this point, you cannot always go to a teacher who exists forever.

 Buddha Shakyamuni’s patriarchs, they have to die.
 At that time, you are – [Ānanda](glossary#ānanda), many of Buddha’s disciples are – confused.
 But the truth is confusion.
-Anyway, they found a great opportunity to see the truth, which is the same enlightenment or truth as Buddha saw.
+They found a great opportunity to see the truth, which is the same enlightenment or truth as Buddha saw.

 ##### 6:04

 The same applies to your practice.
 If you look around the human world, sometimes – not sometimes, probably pretty often – you have a big doubt: why is it that you have to practice like this?
-Because your practice is just like a dewdrop in a huge ocean, in the universe.
+Because your practice is just like a dewdrop in a huge ocean, the universe.
 How much does this practice affect the human world, or help human beings?
 How much?

-If you practice this in the human world, lots of people don’t understand your practice, your feeling, why you practice this.
+If you practice in the human world, lots of people don’t understand your practice, your feeling, why you practice this.
 Whatever you explain – to save all sentient beings, or to see for yourself, or to understand human beings well – whatever you say, people don’t understand.

-Finally, you feel maybe pensive and sad; disappointed.
+Finally, maybe you feel pensive and sad; disappointed.
 I experience this a lot, anyway.
 Because, you can see how many people are really ignorant.
 But on the other hand, if you ask yourself, “Are you not ignorant when you are enlightened?” – no, I don’t think so.
 That’s why we practice, every day.
-From this point, broadly speaking, you who are practicing or others who don’t practice are exactly the same; not so much different.
+So from this point, broadly speaking, you who are practicing or others who don’t practice are exactly the same; not so much different.

-But if you practice Zen, which is a little bit different from others’ practice, you are really proud of yourself.
+If you practice Zen, which is a little bit different from others’ practice, you are really proud of yourself.
 That is sometimes too much.
 If you ask yourself strictly speaking, then basically you are not different from others.

-##### 9:04

 Anyway, you have lots of questions.
 “How long should I practice like this?”
 Or, “Will it be possible for us to attain [enlightenment](glossary#enlightenment) and nirvana?
 How long do we practice [zazen](glossary#zazen) itself?”
 Through the practice you are doing day after day, you don’t know when [that will happen].

 And also, if you look at the human world, the human world is constantly going.
-There are lots of people who are starving, and there are lots of people who are fighting, and there is a question, you really have a big doubt: what are you *doing* in this practice?

-And you really want to save people, get out from this zazen and help human beings.
+There are lots of people who are starving, and there are lots of people who are fighting, and you really have a big doubt: what are you *doing* in this practice?
+You really want to save [people], get out from this zazen and help human beings.
 But how much can you help?

 Well, if you can, anyway, do it.

-Finally, no matter how long you discuss with yourself about this point, [there is no way] to find any perfect solution.
+Finally, no matter how long you discuss this point with yourself, [there is no way] to find any perfect solution.
 So finally what you have to do is, keep quiet.
 Why don’t you sit down when you have to sit down?
 That’s all that we have to do.

 ##### 10:59

 In Zen, there are lots of scriptures explaining ‘no-mind’.
 Read “The Zen Doctrine of No-Mind” written by [D. T. Suzuki](glossary#d-t-suzuki).
-He is quoting the topic of no-mind from the works written by Bodhidharma; the title is “Discourse on the Absolute [Observation]” *[He chuckles.]* In this book it is really difficult to [follow] the ‘no-mind’, but again and again, [it asks] what no-mind is.
+He is quoting the topic of no-mind from the words written by Bodhidharma; the title is “Discourse on the Absolute [Observation]” *[He chuckles.]* This discourse really discusses the ‘no-mind’.
+Again and again, [it asks] what no-mind is.
 If you really dwell in no-mind, how can you know no-mind? *[Laughter.]* Those questions are always coming up – and answers, and questions, and answers, and questions, always appear.
 Read that book; that’s interesting.

 But finally, *what is that*?
 What do you have to do?
 Finally, all you have to do is, keep your quiet.
 When the time comes to die, just die.
 When the comes to sit, just sit.
 When the time comes to live in this world, to live.
 That’s all we have to do.